Frequently Asked Questions

 While I certainly want to invest in long-term relationships with my clients, you are always in control of your money.
-Your money is held with TD Ameritrade which is a mainstream "open architecture" custodian.
-You have the option to stop working with me any time and you can continue to access your money through TD Ameritrade or move it wherever you want.
+Your money is held with a standard custodian and you have the option to stop working with me any time and you can continue to access your money or move it wherever you want.

 What is your stance on Socially Responsible Investing (SRI or ESG)?

-My practice is built with a focus on socially responsible investing, also called ESG (environmental, social and governance).
+My practice is built with a focus on socially responsible investing, also called ESG (environmental, social, and governance).
 While other factors may outweigh SRI in some cases, it is an important consideration to me when building portfolios for my clients.
 I favor funds that have mandates that include fossil-free, tobacco-free, gender diversity, and/or deforestation-free, as well as other values that are important to my clients.

 How much does it cost to work with you?

 I charge a one-time planning fee of $300 (waived for those with a household income under $50,000) and then a percentage of Assets Under Management (AUM).
 It starts at 1% annually and then goes down from there as your investment balance hits certain breakpoints.

 Am I going to have to spend a lot of time and effort giving you a bunch of documents?
 That sounds annoying and not-fun.

 No. Well, maybe.
 Here's the thing.
 Yes, I will need some information from you.
 I will even need some documents.
 However, I make it really easy to upload them electronically and most of the information is gathered by linking up your accounts into the planning software directly so that we avoid a lot of back and forth.